Not old-fashioned 2

 In the realm of industries and technology, "History is written by the victors" can be partly true because we do usually end up with One History of each subject.
 When the subject is strictly commercial, Victor simply means the sales winner.

 GM has been able to write the story of auto technology and styling since 1935 because GM has been the winner in most years since 1935.
 So the '53 Plymouth was "old-fashioned" even though it was objectively more modern than any '53 GM product.
 Why?
 Because GM sales were waaaaay ahead of both Ford and Chrysler in '53, and because Harley Earl knew how to use publicity better than anyone else in the business.
 We also adopt GM's story of technology.
-We know that GM invented clashless shifting in 1929 even though free-wheeling gave other cars clashless shifting earlier.
+We know that GM invented clashless shifting in 1929 even though the Ford T had always been clashless.
 We know that GM invented the auto trans in 1940 even though Sturtevant

 actually produced a car with an automatic in 1905.
 We know that GM has always been the style leader, even though its actual styling was generally 3 or 4 years behind the style leader.
 We know these things for sure because GM won the sales race in most years and thus GM gets to tell us what we know.